César de la Peña

-César Francisco de la Peña Rentería (born 22 June 1991) is a Mexican footballer.
+César Francisco de la Peña Rentería (born 22 June 1991) is a Mexican former footballer.

 Club career

 Once one of the young promises of Monterrey but has played only a few minutes with the first team.
 He made his senior team debut on October 7, 2011, as a substitute in a match against Estudiantes Tecos in a 3 - 2 win of Monterrey.